Bring Sconiers Home

 PURPOSE

-Now that the work of DPMO is essentially complete, the goal of this website is to mobilize all available resources to work with and through the United States Joint Prisoners of War, Missing in Action Command (JPAC) to expedite the excavation of Sconiers' burial site and return him to America for burial next to his mother in his hometown of DeFuniak Springs, Florida.
+In 2015, the responsibilities of the former DPMO and JPAC offices were reorganized as one entity, the Defense POW-MIA Accounting Ageny (DPAA).
+One goal of this website was to mobilize all available resources to work with and through DPAA to expedite the excavation of Sconiers' burial site and return him to America for burial next to his mother in his hometown of DeFuniak Springs, Florida.

 Copyright this business.
 All rights reserved.